JoeEnen/Notes/notes.md

 MAX(salary)
 50,000

+# Group Clause
-# Using Aggregate Functions with GROUP BY
+## Using Aggregate Functions with GROUP BY

 You can use aggregate functions with the GROUP BY clause to summarize data for each group.